0subodh/0subodh/README.md

 - 👋 Hi, I’m Subodh.
   I excel in building dynamic, robust web applications and tackling challenging problems with creative solutions.

-- 🔧 Tech Stack: mostly worked with MERN Stack but I am comfortable with other languages as well.
+- 🔧 Tech Stack: mostly worked with MERN Stack but I am comfortable with other languages like Python, Java, etc.

 - 👀 I’m interested in developing software products that make a difference and solve real-world problems.